History of Haiti: Boyer's domination of Hispaniola (1820–1843)

 Almost two years after Boyer had consolidated power in the west, Haiti invaded Santo Domingo (present-day Dominican Republic) and declared the island free from European powers.
-Boyer, however, responding to a party on the east that preferred Haiti over Colombia, occupied the ex-Spanish colony in January 1822, encountering no military resistance.
+Boyer, however, responding to a faction in the east that preferred a union with Haiti over the existing one which would be with Gran Colombia, occupied the ex-Spanish colony in January 1822, encountering no military resistance.
 In this way he accomplished the unity of the island, which was only carried out for a short period of time by Toussaint Louverture in 1801.
 Boyer's occupation of the Spanish side also responded to internal struggles among Christophe's generals, to which Boyer gave extensive powers and lands in the east.
-This occupation, however, pitted the Spanish white elite against the iron fisted Haitian administration, and stimulated the emigration of many white wealthy families.
+This occupation, however, pitted the white Spanish elite against the iron-fisted Haitian administration, which stimulated the emigration of many wealthy white families.
 The entire island remained under Haitian rule until 1844, when in the east a nationalist group called La Trinitaria led a revolt that partitioned the island into Haiti on the west and Dominican Republic on the east, based on what would appear to be a riverine territorial 'divide' from the pre-contact period.

 From 1824 to 1826, while the island was under one government, Boyer promoted the largest single free-Black immigration from the United States in which more than 6,000 immigrants settled in different parts of the island.
 Today remnants of these immigrants live throughout the island, but the larger number reside in Samaná, a peninsula on the Dominican side of the island.
 From the government's perspective, the intention of the immigration was to help establish commercial and diplomatic relationships with the US, and to increase the number of skilled and agricultural workers in Haiti.